CodingTrain/website-archive/README.md

 # Hacktoberfest

-If you're here for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) please check out this issue: https://github.com/CodingTrain/website/issues/2615.
+If you are here for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) please check out this issue: https://github.com/CodingTrain/website/issues/2615.